Ileo-anal pouch: Parks' S-Pouch premieres as first anal-pouch reconstruction

 Parks' pouch surgery was originally envisioned as a quality of life enhancing procedure for people who needed to have their colon and rectum removed.
 People who opted to have the procedure would be able to avoid an ileostomy by restoring intestinal continuity with elective, or optional, ileo-anal pouch surgery.
-Shortly after performing the world's first few pouch procedures in 1976, Sir Alan along with Professor John Nicholls joined St Mark's Hospital also in London where they continued to develop the intestinal pouch procedure.
+Shortly after performing the world's first few pouch procedures in 1976, Sir Alan along with John Nicholls joined St Mark's Hospital also in London where they continued to develop the intestinal pouch procedure.
 The pair first published details of the procedure in the British Medical Journal in 1978 with the article "Proctocolectomy without ileostomy for ulcerative colitis".

 Sir Alan Parks' ileo pouch-anal anastomosis (IPAA), was a surgical advancement from the ileoanal anastomosis procedure developed in the 1940s.
 With an ileum-anal anastomosis, the entire colon and rectum were removed.
 Next a surgical join (anastomosis) was used to connect the end of the small intestine (ileum) to the anus.
 It was described by the German surgeon Nissen in 1934 and American surgeons Ravitch and Sabiston in 1947.
 The ileum-anal anastomisis was reported to have a high of frequency of liquid movements making it uncomfortable for many people.
-It was also a surgical advancement from the Koch pouch first performed in Sweden by Finnish surgeon Nils Koch in 1969 because Parks' ileum pouch-anal anastomosis (IPAA), unlike Koch's 'continent ileostomy' allowed for restoration of anal evacuation.
+It was also a surgical advancement from the Kock pouch first performed in Sweden by Finnish surgeon Nils Kock in 1969 because Parks' ileum pouch-anal anastomosis (IPAA), unlike Kock's 'continent ileostomy' allowed for restoration of anal evacuation.

 The original Sir Alan S-pouches had a bit of intestine at the bottom of the design that often made them difficult to evacuate.
 Some patients later underwent advancement surgery to remove the extra tip of small intestine and lower the pouch directly onto the anus to remedy evacuation difficulties.

 Invention of the J-pouch

 In 1980, surgeons in Japan published the first study on the J-shaped pouch.
-Dr. Utunomiya is created with its creation.
+J. Utunomiya is created with its creation.
 The J-shaped pouch design eliminated the 'conduit' or bit of intestine at the bottom of Sir Alan Parks' S-pouch formation making it easier for people to empty a J-pouch.
-As intestinal pouch surgery became more common, the J-pouch eventually became the dominate shape.
+As intestinal pouch surgery became more common, the J-pouch eventually became the dominant shape.
 J-pouches are easier for surgeons to construct than the hand sewn S or W formations because the Js are from two loops of ileum plus with the invention of the stapler, Js could be stapled, instead of hand-sewn.
 J-pouches are considered faster and easier to make over Ss and Ws.